Browsed by

 Is the Trinity doctrine in 2 John?

 We’re going to take a look at the relationship between God and Jesus in this short article about the Bible book of 2 John.
 Is there any indication that Jesus is God, or is equal to God?
 What about the holy Spirit?
 Is it mentioned in this letter?
 Are God and Jesus the same person, or are they two separate and distinct individuals?
-Is the Trinity mentioned in this letter?
+Is the Trinity in the letter of 2 John?
 Let’s find out.

 “Many deceivers, who do not acknowledge Jesus Christ as coming in the flesh.”
 (2 John 1:7) Only Jesus came in the flesh, not God.
 “God is =&0=&and is “invisible” (1 Timothy 1:17), so “no one has ever seen God” (John 1:18).
 The fact is that “God is not a man” (Numbers 23:19 ESV; KJV;NKJV; NASB; HCSB), whereas Jesus referred to himself as “me, a man” (John 8:40).